-A few quick things about myself: I was just recently honored with the role of an Official Blogger for CIEE!
+A few quick things about myself: I was honored with the role of an Official Blogger for CIEE!
 I am a proud alumna of Harvard University and Arizona State University.
 I’ve served as a university advisor for the TRIO programs and I love to teach others and learn.
 I’m 27, with 3 degrees and a craving to explore the world!

 On to other important things, I was recently accepted to the Teach in Spain + 4 Week Immersion program and I’m extremely excited!

 If you haven't started yet, the CIEE application system is easy to navigate.
 You can conveniently save and submit one item at a time, and log out and come back and complete it later!
 So no excuses that you don’t have the time!

 The resume part might trip you up--but no fear, I always gave my students this awesome easy-to-follow Harvard Resume guide here:

 One more tip for scanning your degree or your passport photo, you can easily download the free app iScanner to your phone and just take pictures, send them to your email and instantly upload them from your computer.